 Friends, you have seen a lot of information on this site about the Three Sisters, the ancient Native American technique for inter-planting corn, beans, and squash.
 We have explored the benefits of this method, its sustainability, and its rich history.
 Here is something about the future of the Three Sisters.

-Beginning this month, the Smithsonian Institute will launch a new exhibit called “H2O Today”.
+Beginning this month, we will appear in a Smithsonian Institute Traveling Exhibit called “H2O Today”.
 “H2O Today” explores the beauty, the diversity, and the great challenges of global water resources in the 21st Century.

 The Smithsonian featured our farm because it is a working example of sustainable agriculture using traditional methods.
 Visitors to the interactive exhibit can click on our website to find a wealth of information about the Three Sisters freely available to the public.
 These water-saving techniques point to the future of agriculture in a water-dwindling world.